35+ Indoor Play Spaces for Kids in Northern NJ

 Liberty Science Center – Jersey City

-Yes, it’s a museum, but Liberty Science Center can definitely qualify as an indoor play space, and it's always a good bet on a chilly or rainy day.
+Yes, it’s a museum, but Liberty Science Center can definitely qualify as an indoor play space—and it's always a good bet on a chilly or rainy day.
 A favorite of kids of all ages, the Touch Tunnel is a pitch-black, crawl-through maze. iExplore is geared toward kids ages 2 through 5 and offers a stimulating and interactive environment designed for discovery, complete with a climbing apparatus and a “sandbox” that is actually filled with rice.
 Kids taller than 42 inches will love the Infinity Chamber, a climbing jungle of sorts suspended two stories in the air.
-There are always new exhibits and events and, of course, the IMAX theater for an additional fee.
+There are always new exhibits and events and, of course, the IMAX theater and new, state-of-the-art planetarium.

 Urban Jungle – Hoboken